-The foundation attracted third party litigation funding from Vannin Capital, a UK litigation funder.
-Vannin Capital was acquired by Fortress Investment Group LLC ('Fortress') in 2019.
+For the purpose of financing its collective proceedings, the foundation attracted third party litigation funding from Fortress Investment Group LLC ('Fortress').
 Fortress has its registered office in New York and was founded in 1998.
 Nowadays, Fortress is one of the largest and best-known litigation funders worldwide, with a formidable reputation.
-Before concluding the litigation funding agreements, the foundation did profound research into (first) Vannin and (later) Fortress with regard to capital, track-record and reputation.
+Before concluding the litigation funding agreements, the foundation did profound research into Fortress with regard to capital, track-record and reputation.

 Fortress is a member of the International Legal Finance Association (ILFA) and adheres to ILFA's best practices.
-These best practices has been put in place to protect parties who want to use third litigation funding.
+These best practices have been put in place to protect parties who want to use third litigation funding.

-The foundation's collective proceedings are funded by different operating entities, all falling under (now) Fortress.
-For the case against Volkswagen et al., the foundation entered into a funding agreement with Vannin Capital PCC, established in Jersey.
-For the other cases, the foundation entered into a funding agreement with CF ND Car Ltd, established in the Grand Cayman.
+The foundation's collective proceedings are funded by different operating entities, all falling under Fortress.
+For the case against Volkswagen et al., the foundation entered into a funding agreement with Vannin Capital PCC.
+Vannin Capital was acquired by Fortress in 2019 and is established in Jersey.

+For the other cases, the foundation entered into separate funding agreements (per case) with CF ND Car Ltd, established in the Grand Cayman.

-The MB, SB and affiliated parties are fully independent from the funders.
+The MB, SB and affiliated parties are fully independent from Fortress and its operating entities.
 This is inter alia secured through the funding agreement, which contains safeguards with regard to control and decisive power, confidentiality, early termination, and disclosure of funding terms to the court.
 The funding conditions also do not conflict with the collective interests within the meaning of the statutory objects of the foundation.
+There are also no family or similar relationships (or otherwise) between the members of the MB and SB and the funders that could negatively affect the independent position of the MB and SB towards the funders.

-In return for the funding costs and the risk incurred, the Funder receives a premium of maximum 25% of any financial recovery achieved through a (collective) settlement or litigation (dependent on the duration of the procedure and the number of participants included in such resolution).
+In return for the funding costs and the risk incurred, the funder of the concerning case receives a premium of maximum 25% of any financial recovery achieved through a (collective) settlement or litigation (dependent on the duration of the procedure and the number of participants included in such resolution).

 Elaboration of Principle III of the Claim Code provides that the funding agreement should inter alia contain (i) a provision that Dutch law is applicable and (ii) choice of competent jurisdiction for the Dutch court or a Dutch arbitral tribunal.
-The funding agreement with regard to the legal proceedings against Volkswagen et al. deviates from this elaboration, as this funding agreement was concluded before new principle III of the Claim Code (2019) was published.
+The funding agreement with regard to the legal proceedings against Volkswagen et al. deviates from this elaboration, as this funding agreement was concluded before the new Principle III of the Claim Code (2019) was published.
 The foundation's funding agreements pertaining to all other legal proceedings are governed by Dutch law and contain a choice of jurisdiction for a Dutch arbitral tribunal.